MBACP, PGDip, MPhil

-This experience can help you start to connect with and feel differently about yourself.
-Counselling can support you to gain greater self-awareness and acceptance, bringing clarity so you can begin to make the changes you need to live a more fulfilling life.
+Counselling can help you start to connect with and feel differently about yourself.
+It can support you to gain greater self-awareness and acceptance, bringing clarity so you can begin to make the changes you need to live a more fulfilling life.

 My approach to counselling is mainly person-centred, meaning I will work at your pace.
 I do not see myself as an 'expert', who can tell you 'why' you are feeling the way you are.
 I see counselling as a reflective partnership that helps you become more self-aware.

 I also draw on Gestalt, Transactional Analysis, Jungian and Feminist approaches to therapy.